techniq/layerchart/README.md

 - Legends including ColorRamps

-See also [Svelte UX](http://svelte-ux.techniq.dev) for a large collection of components, actions, stores, and utilities to build highly interactive applications.
+See also the companion library [Svelte UX](http://svelte-ux.techniq.dev) for a large collection of components, actions, stores, and utilities to build highly interactive applications.

 ## Contributing